Lateralus138/hosts-compression-scripts/README.md

 Scripts to compress the hosts file in various operating systems.

-***NOTICE***: ***The universal PowerShell script now replaces the Steven Black only version. and provides a slight performance increase.*** If you downloaded the previous version then you may want to download and replace the old version.
+***NOTICE***: ***The universal PowerShell script now replaces the Steven Black only version and provides a slight performance increase.*** If you downloaded the previous version then you may want to download and replace the old version.

  <!-- ***DISCLAIMER*** - The current PowerShell script here is only for the main Steven Black *HOSTS* file.
 I will be writing a more universal PowerShell script soon.
 At the time of development I was not planning any public release and it was for me alone.
 Coming soon. -->
 ### Description